f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab01.rst

    .. image:: images/vscode_newfile.jpg

 #.
 Copy the contents of the file ``AS3 Schema Validation`` JSON body and paste
    into VS Code.

-Save the file to your desktop - make sure to save with a .json filename.
+#.
+Save the file to your desktop by selecting File -> Save As - make sure to save with a .json
+   filename.

 #.
 Once the file has been saved, you will notice a wavy line around line 17.